The Second Severomuysky Tunnel: History

 In 2010, the Russian Railways president Vladimir Yakunin announced his ambitious plan to reconstruct the BAM to reach a freight capacity of 100 million tons by 2050.
 The main obstacle was the worst ‘bottleneck’ of the BAM — the aging one-way Severomuysky Tunnel.

 The idea to build a new tunnel was first made public in the summer of 2018.
 In November, it was announced that the second tunnel would add another 68 daily trains to today’s 38, and the budget for the new tunnel construction was estimated at 190 billion rubles, excluding VAT ($2.89 billion).

 In March 2019, Dmitry Bosov, the owner of Siberian Anthracite Group, sent a letter to the Russian president Vladimir Putin, proposing to build the new tunnel in 5 years and privately finance it in exchange for the Group’s priority access to the BAM and the Trans-Siberian Railway to transport 50 mln tons of cargo annually for the next 25 years.
 Such a deal will allow Sibanthracite to significantly increase its delivery of anthracite and metallurgical coal to the Pacific Rim.
 The content of the letter was disclosed by Vedomosti, a Russian business daily.

 Dmitry Bosov suggested that Sibanthracite Group will require 60 billion rubles ($0.92 billion) to construct the new tunnel.

+In early 2020, the project stopped following the suicide of Dmitry Bosov.